-(ii) Does your legislation use different terms, classifications or categories, in addition to or other than firearms (e.g. small arms, light weapons, military weapons, hunting weapons, etc.)?
+(ii) (Oman, Italy – delete/ EU – question requires clarification) [Does your legislation use different terms, classifications or categories, in addition to or other than firearms (e.g. small arms, light weapons, military weapons, hunting weapons, etc.)?

-Yes No
+Yes No]

-(iii) Please cite the relevant definitions, law(s) or policies on those terms, classifications and categories here:
+(iii) (Italy – delete)Please cite the relevant definitions, law(s) or policies on those terms, classifications and categories here:

 (iv) If the answer to question 9 (a) is yes, please specify whether the definition of firearms used in your domestic legislation is based on: